-- 1.1 Tameside Metropolitan Borough Council (the Council) has a responsibility under the Data Protection Act 1998 to ensure that the personal information it holds and uses is properly protected.
+- 1.1 Tameside Metropolitan Borough Council (the Council) has a responsibility under the Data Protection Act 2018 and EU General Data Protection Regulations (GDPR) to ensure that the personal information it holds and uses is properly protected.
 To this effect an Information Governance Framework, which is detailed in Appendix 1, has been created to support employees in complying with this responsibility.
 This conduct policy forms part of the Framework and outlines the expected behaviour of employees regarding information governance.
 It also indicates the policies, protocols and procedures the Council has put in place to keep its personal information safe. - 1.2 The Information Governance Conduct Policy applies to all employees, including temporary contract staff and volunteers.
 It relates to information held both in computerised/electronic systems and paper based records.
 This includes both work related and personal online activity. - 1.3 The Information Governance Conduct Policy sits at the heart of the Information Governance Framework providing information and direction for employees on what is deemed to be acceptable behavior not only when dealing with personal information, but also when generally using systems, electronic communication, the internet or social media.
-It is not intended to restrict service delivery but to raise awareness of the issues and concerns relating to the variety of information risks faced by the Council. - 1.4 The Data Protection Act 1998 is the key piece of legislation covering personal information and the Information Commissioner's Office (ICO) is the regulator and has a range of enforcement actions including the power to fine organisations up to £500,000 for non-compliance. - 1.5 The Local Public Services Data Handling Guidelines 2012 outline best practice for protecting information together with resources provided by the Records Management Society, National Archives, Local Authority Information Governance Groups and the ICO.
+It is not intended to restrict service delivery but to raise awareness of the issues and concerns relating to the variety of information risks faced by the Council. - 1.4 The Data Protection Act 2018 and EU General Data Protection Regulations (GDPR) are the key pieces of legislation covering personal information and the Information Commissioner's Office (ICO) is the regulator and has a range of enforcement actions including the power to fine organisations up to €20,000,000 or 4% of annual turnover (depending on which is larger) for non-compliance. - 1.5 The Local Public Services Data Handling Guidelines outline best practice for protecting information together with resources provided by the Records Management Society, National Archives, Society of Information Technology Management (SOCITM), Local Authority Information Governance Groups and the Information Commissioners Office (ICO).